 Ronald L. Smith

-Ronald L. Smith is the award-winning author of the middle grade novel, Black Panther: The Young Prince and The Mesmerist.
-His first novel, Hoodoo, won the 2016 Coretta Scott King/John Steptoe New Talent Author Award, and his latest novel, The Owls Have Come to Take Us Away, is a Junior Library Guild Selection.
+Ronald L. Smith is the Coretta Scott King award-winning author of several middle grade novels including Black Panther: The Young Prince Trilogy; Hoodoo; Where the Black Flowers Bloom; Gloomtown; and The Owls Have Come to Take Us Away.

-Cristin Terrill is the author of the young adult novels, Here Lies Daniel Tate and All Our Yesterdays, winner of the International Thriller Writers’ Award for Best Young Adult Novel, a YALSA pick for best young adult fiction, and one of Kirkus’ Best of 2013.
+Cristin Terrill is the author of the young adult novels Here Lies Daniel Tate, The Stars Between Us, and All Our Yesterdays -- winner of the International Thriller Writers’ Award for Best Young Adult Novel, one of Kirkus' Best of the 2013, a YALSA pick for young adults and more -- and the founder of Wordsmith Workshops.

 Raul The Third